 This is a dish that can be found cooked differently in many different parts of the world.
 In Thai cuisine, pork belly is blanched, then the skin is pricked, and then it’s flash-fried in fat, which creates a symphony of textures.
 It’s salty and porky, of course, but the skin is super-crunchy, the fat melts in your mouth and the meat is just chewy enough.
 It’s used many different ways, including stir-frys.
 Try it plain, or dipped in Thai chili sauce!

 There are many different noodle soup stalls everywhere around Bangkok.
-In most of them, the customer selects from a variety of different possibilities to create a unique dish.
+One of the top tips to remember in Thailand is that in most noodle soup stalls, the customer selects from a variety of different possibilities to create a unique dish.
 First, different types of noodles are offered: all rice noodles, but of different thickness and chew.
 Then the fun begins: dark or clear broth (usually chicken); bean sprouts; fish balls; different cuts of pork; several types of herbs; pickled, dried or fresh chilies; thinly cut beef tendon or loin; congealed pig blood… make your own!

 There are many different versions of this soup: it can be eaten with shrimp, chicken, squid, cockle, pork… but they’re all very well balanced.
 It’s hot, because of the use of chili peppers; it’s spicy thanks to the galangal; it’s sour because there’s lemongrass and lime juice; it’s sweet since some of the versions include coconut flesh or coconut milk.